MileHacker Logo

 Dining and Tipping Practices

 A 10% tip is a standard practice in restaurants.
-For cafes and bars, giving a little extra or leaving a small amount is typical for good service.
+For eateries and bars, giving a little extra or leaving a small amount is typical for good service.
 Observe local practices, though a A 10% gratuity is a safe approach.

 Tipping Guidelines

-• Restaurant meals: 10% tip is customary.
+• Dining out: 10% tip is customary.

 • Cafes/bars: rounding up the bill or small gratuity.

-• Tip in cash when possible.
+• Tip in cash if possible.

 Photography Permissions & Restrictions